CAS & HARVARD

 Dr. Shai Dromi

-Shai Dromi is a member of the CAS Advisory Board.
+Shai Dromi is a member of the From Fauna Advisory Board.
 He is an Israeli comparative-historical sociologist and Associate Editor of the American Journal of Cultural Sociology.
 Dromi also holds memberships at the American Sociological Association, the Eastern Sociological Society, the Social Science History Association, and the Society for the Study of Social Problems.
 His book, “Above the Fray”, received the Marvin B. Sussman Prize from Yale University and an honorable mention for the Theda Skocpol Best Dissertation Award from the American Sociological Association.

 Dromi is a lecturer of Sociology at Harvard University.
 He teaches courses in areas of organizations, global and transnational sociology, cultural sociology, and sociological theory.
 His work has appeared in journals such as Rural Sociology, Sociological Theory & Society, and Altruism, Morality, and Social Solidarity, receiving the Outstanding Published Article Award.